anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 Infrastructure Lifecycle Model
 ------------------------------

 The model discussed in this chapter is focused on the Cloud Infrastructure lifecyle.
-It provides a complemetary view to the cloud consumption model presented in Chapter 8.
+It provides a complementary view to the cloud consumption model presented in Chapter 8.

 The following diagrams provide mapping between different stages of the infrastructure lifecycle across all layers of the